GetSure

 The Impact of Smoking Cigars on Life Insurance Rates

-Smoking cigars significantly impact life insurance rates, as it increases the health risks associated with the behavior.
+Smoking cigars significantly impacts life insurance rates, increasing the health risks associated with the behavior.
 Due to the increased health risks, life insurance companies charge higher rates for individuals who smoke than non-smokers.

-individuals who smoke cigars should be aware of the impact this behavior can have on their life insurance rates.
+individuals who smoke cigars should be aware of how this behavior can impact their life insurance rates.
 This learning can help them make informed decisions about their life insurance coverage and help them prepare for the additional costs associated with being a smoker.

 Does E-cigarettes, Marijuana, and Chewing Tobacco Impact Rates?

-E-cigarettes, marijuana, and chewing tobacco are all alternative forms of nicotine delivery, and they can also impact life insurance rates.
+E-cigarettes, marijuana, and chewing tobacco are all alternative forms of nicotine delivery and can also impact life insurance rates.

-E-cigarettes, also known as vaping, has gained popularity recently as a potentially less harmful alternative to smoking.
+E-cigarettes, also known as vaping, have gained popularity recently as a potentially less harmful alternative to smoking.
 However, life insurance companies view e-cigarettes as a form of nicotine delivery and still consider them a risk factor.
-As a result, individuals who use e-cigarettes face higher life insurance rates compared to non-users.
+As a result, individuals who use e-cigarettes face higher life insurance rates than non-users.

 Chewing tobacco is another form of nicotine that impact life insurance rates.
 As with other forms of nicotine delivery, individuals who use chewing tobacco face higher life insurance rates than non-users.